Cotter, SeanAssociate Professor

 Professor Cotter specializes in the practice, theory, and history of translation.
 He specializes in Romanian and East European literature.
 His critical book, Literary Translation and the Idea of a Minor Romania, studies translators and national imagination following the imposition of Communist rule by the Soviet Union after World War Two.
 Professor Cotter teaches a range of subjects, such as East European Literature, International Modernisms, critical approaches to translation, and undergraduate and graduate translation workshops.
 His courses explore the transcultural aspects of literary works, for example, the conflict of Christian and classical traditions in Augustine's Confessions, the Iberian Arab and Jewish influences on troubadour poetry, or the international reception of Don Quixote.

-The Man Between: The Life and Legacy of Michael Henry Heim.
+The Man Between: Michael Henry Heim & a Life in Translation.
 Edited by Esther Allen, Sean Cotter, and Russell Valentino.
-Open Letter Books, forthcoming.
+Open Letter Books, 2014.

 Literary Translation and the Idea of a Minor Romania.
 University of Rochester Press, 2014.